The UNC Hearing and Communication Center (HCC)

 The UNC Craniofacial Center consists of an interdisciplinary team of professionals dedicated to the care of the patient and family with cleft lip, cleft palate, and other craniofacial anomalies.
 The UNC Craniofacial Team is composed of many individuals who are nationally known in their fields.
 The Craniofacial Team is also known for its continuing efforts in the research of patient care.
 The division has close links to the UNC Craniofacial Center through joint appointments of faculty, providing clinical and research opportunities for our students.

 This center, which is located within the UNC Department of Otolaryngology, is one of the largest pediatric cochlear implant programs in the southeastern United States.
 Graduate students in audiology and speech-language pathology have the opportunity to see and participate in the pre-selection process as well as fitting and mapping of cochlear implants in children.
-The CCCDP’s CASTLE preschool program is dedicated to providing quality auditory-oral early intervention and preschool services to children who are deaf or hard of hearing and their families.
-CASTLE teaches, encourages, empowers, and supports the parents as the primary teachers of their young children, in order to promote healthy parent/caregiver bonding and to maximize the amount of time a child spends in a language-rich environment.
-CASTLE provides this model program in order to offer educational opportunities to professionals and university students in the form of workshops and in-services as well as practicum experience on-site in the field of oral deaf education.
+The program is dedicated to providing quality auditory-oral early intervention and preschool services to children who are deaf or hard of hearing and their families.

 UNC Carolina Institute for Developmental Disabilities (CIDD)

-Our faculty audiologists and speech-language pathologists have provided clinical services at CIDD (formerly the Center for Study of Development and Learning CDL) for over fifteen years.
+Our faculty audiologists and speech-language pathologists have provided clinical services at CIDD (formerly the Center for Study of Development and Learning CDL) for more than fifteen years.
 The Audiology and Speech-Language Pathology Section Heads are DSHS faculty members, and they actively participate in service delivery to pediatric patients seen for team evaluations at the center.
 The collaboration between our faculty and CIDD has resulted in sharing of instrumentation and facilities.
-The CIDD provides an outstanding clinical research environment for Au.D. and M.S. students, not only in the clinical practice of pediatric audiology and child speech and language evaluation but through active participation in an interdisciplinary team diagnostic facility.
+The CIDD provides an outstanding clinical research environment for AuD and MS students, not only in the clinical practice of pediatric audiology and child speech and language evaluation but through active participation in an interdisciplinary team diagnostic facility.

 Carolina Living and Learning Center (CLLC)

 The Carolina Living and Learning Center (CLLC) is an integrated vocational and residential program for adults with autism located in Pittsboro, North Carolina.
 The CLLC is part of Division TEACCH and the University of North Carolina at Chapel Hill.
-In addition to being a treatment program, as part of the University, the CLLC is involved in training professionals and has an active research program.
-A DSHS faculty member serves as the CLLC’s Speech-Language Consultant and graduate clinicians provide communication skills training to CLLC residen
+In addition to being a treatment program, as part of the university, the CLLC is involved in training professionals and has an active research program.